Skip to main content

 • Other legal persons not specified above

 Any data that can potentially identify an individual is called personal data.
-Public information does not come under the category of personal data.

-The act defines personal data as ”any data about an individual who is identifiable by or in relation to such data”.
+India DPDPA defines personal data as ”any data about an individual who is identifiable by or in relation to such data”.

 – Sub-clause (t) of section 2 of the DPDP Act.

+Public information is not considered personal data.
 Information published by the data principal herself or authorised government agencies is termed public information.
 However, it is not personal data if it was published to a specified audience.

-Data minimisation
+#1 Data minimisation

 Only collect the necessary data required for the specific purpose and delete when no longer necessary or if the data principal withdraws consent.
 Furthermore, take steps to get the personal data deleted by the processor as well.

-Purpose limitation
+#2 Purpose limitation

 Data fiduciaries should limit the use of personal data to the specific purpose for which the user consented.
 They can, however, process the personal data without express consent if the data principal voluntarily gave the personal data and did not indicate non-consent to its processing.